dj-pearson/Roblox-Tycoon/Documentation/ComprehensiveConsolidationPlan.md

 See `Documentation/EventSystemRefactoring.md` for detailed plans.

-### 4. Data Management (IN PROGRESS - Core Implementation Complete)
+### 4. Data Management (COMPLETED)

-The data management systems showed signs of duplication and potential inconsistency:
+The data management system has been completely refactored and consolidated:

-- Multiple data manager implementations
+- **DataTypes**: Comprehensive data type definitions with validation
+- **DataConstants**: Centralized configuration values
+- **DataManager**: Central coordination layer for all data operations
+- **DataPersistence**: Robust storage with advanced error handling
-- Separate player and tycoon data systems
+- **PlayerDataService**: Player-focused data operations
-- Redundant access layers and initialization scripts
+- **TycoonDataService**: Gym-specific operations and management
+- **DataMigration**: Data format conversion and version management
+- **DataCache**: Performance optimization with multi-level caching
+- **DataAnalytics**: Performance monitoring and usage analytics

+This implementation has successfully consolidated multiple data systems into a cohesive, performant, and robust structure.
+See `Documentation/DataImplementationUpdate_April27.md` for details.

 We've successfully implemented the core components of our new data management system: